A Knowledge Graph as a modern form of data architecture.

 • Tourism industry: improved dataset through collaborative enrichment in the Knowledge Graph.

-• Reduction of Regional Differences
+• Reduction of regional differences

 • Guests: added value through improved cross-regional data retrieval